AlecAivazis/graphql-over-kafka/docs/source/schema/index.rst

 Summarizing an External Service in A Schema
 ---------------------------------------------

-Although a service does best when focused around a single model, sometimes (like in the case of the api gateway) it is useful to show another service's data in a schema.
-In this case, nautilus provides a special base class for the represntation of the external service object:
+Although a service should never rely on information that it does not maintain, there are very rare cases (like the api gateway) where it is necessary to show another service's data in a schema.
+In this case, nautilus provides a special base class for the object type that represents remote data.

 .. autoclass:: nautilus.api.ServiceObjectType